+Use the answers above as the foundation for building your story.
 Here is an example of a story:

 “I’m currently a student at the University of Michigan.
 I moved to Iowa from Shanghai two years ago to study engineering at the University of Michigan.
 Since I’ve arrived I’ve focused on my industrial engineering classes but I’m really enjoying classes about European history.
 After college I hope to work in a company where I can develop new wearables for technology companies.”